FailAcademy/learning/adp-london/_slides/week-09/01-performance.md

 # Median

-Change your function to calculate the "median".
+Change your `measurePerf` function to calculate the "median".

 ---